rishav-iitr29/Nifty-Options-IV-Surface-Reconstruction/README.md

-# NIFTY 50 Implied Volatility Surface Reconstruction
+# NIFTY Options IV Surface Reconstruction

 The objective of this project was to reconstruct missing Implied Volatility (IV) values in a NIFTY 50 options chain dataset.
 Each row represents a 5-minute snapshot of the full option chain spanning the January 2026 expiry cycle (07 Jan - 27 Jan 2026).
 Approximately 20% of IV values were missing and needed to be imputed without using any future information (no lookahead bias).